berkgoksel/SierraOne/README.md

 Mega account.
 Otherwise, files larger than 7.5 MB will be split into 7.5 MB parts and uploaded over Discord.

 ## Notes
+- Although `SierraOne` could be used for pentesting, it's highly discouraged to do so.
+This is because Discord keeps records of all chat history, which might lead to disclosure of confidential data.
+It's recommended to pack/crypt the binaries before use.
+- The traffic flows through Discord (and optionally, Mega Upload) therefore generating IoC's and rules for Sierra should be harder than your regular reverse shell.
 - The shells (or rooms in other words) will be created under the predetermined prefix.
 You can change this prefix in `config.py`.
 - Upon launch, `SierraOne` will connect to the Mega (if the credentials are present) then connect to Discord.
 Upon